-Dr. Biology: This is Ask‑a‑Biologist, a program about the living world and I am Dr. Biology, unless you're about you.
-But, this has been a really long summer and where I live it's a really long hot summer.
+Dr. Biology: This is Ask A Biologist, a program about the living world, and I am Dr. Biology.
+I'm not sure about you, but this has been a really long summer, and where I live, it's a really long, hot summer.
 We're talking about 110 degrees Fahrenheit which is 43 degrees Celsius.
-Now, for us humans there's air conditioning.
+Now, for us humans, there's air conditioning.
 Thank heavens, because if we didn't have it we'd be in bad shape.
 But, what do animals do that, say, live in the desert?
 How do they keep cool?
 By the way, the word that biologists like to use for controlling temperature is thermoregulation.

 When talking about controlling body temperature, we want to answer a few questions.
 And one of them is, how could we learn from animals to thermoregulate our environment so that it's easier for us to keep our cool.

 To answer this, we have two guests to talk about thermoregulation.
 Dale DeNardo is a professor in the ASU School of Life Sciences.
 He works on a really, really interesting animal that's pretty cool.
 At least, it's able to keep its cool even in the hot desert.
 It also has the look of a prehistoric monster lizard and, maybe, where it got its name, Gila monster.

 My other guest is Arno Vlooswijk who is talking with us from Sint‑Oedenrode in the south of the Netherlands.
 Arno has over 10 years experience in all kinds of energy, innovation and waste related projects.
 He thinks the way nature solves heat and cooling problems are something we should be looking into.

 He also has a very cool project.
 It's a website called World of Warmth where he has along with other content some great animal thermographic pictures, which are a creative way to help understand thermoregulation.
 You can literally see what's hot and what's not.